nazarsosyak/adav-group/example.md

 - the **probable patient zero**, i.e. the entity that first exhibits abnormal stress,
 - **super-spreaders**, which amplify contagion through strong connectivity,
 - and the main **propagation paths** through which market stress spreads.

+### Methodology — Reconstructing the outbreak

+Within each outbreak window, we reinterpret the market as a living system.
+Individual stocks are treated as entities, and their interactions form a dynamic network through which financial stress can propagate.

+Our investigation follows three successive steps.

+1. **Reconstructing the interaction network**
+   We first map the web of interactions between assets by measuring statistical dependencies in their returns.
+Pairwise correlations and causal exposure measures define weighted connections between entities.
+   As market conditions evolve, these connections are updated over time, allowing the network structure to change throughout the outbreak.

+2. **Labeling infection states**
+   Each entity is then assigned a health status based on its return dynamics.
+   An entity becomes *infected* when its daily return crosses a −5% threshold and is classified as *sick* if its cumulative return over the outbreak falls below −20%.
+Entities that maintain strong connections to sick nodes are labeled *at risk*.
+Over time, entities may recover, while others remain unaffected.

+3. **Identifying key transmission roles**
+   Finally, we combine temporal information with network centrality to identify the most probable patient zero, detect super-spreaders that amplify contagion, and trace the dominant paths through which stress propagates across the market.